ivanivanyuk1993/utility.sharded_queue/Rust/sharded_queue/readme.md

 ```
 x % 2^n == x & (2^n - 1)
 ```
-, so, as long as queue-shard count is a power of two, we can compute modulo very efficiently using formula
+, so, as long as count of queues(shards) is a power of two, we can compute modulo very efficiently using formula
 ```
-operation_index % queue_count == operation_index & (queue_count - 1)
+operation_number % shard_count == operation_number & (shard_count - 1)
 ```

-As long as queue-shard count is a power of two and is greater than number of concurrent threads, and `push`/`pop` is fast enough to not overlap multiple laps, we have the highest possible performance.
+As long as count of queues(shards) is a power of two and is greater than or equal to number of CPU-s, and CPU-s spend ~same time in `push`/`pop` (time is ~same, since it is amortized O(1)), multiple CPU-s physically can't access same shards simultaneously and we have best possible performance.
 Synchronizing underlying non-concurrent queue costs only
 - 1 additional atomic increment per `push` or `pop` (incrementing `head_index` or `tail_index`)
 - 2 additional `compare_and_swap`-s(uncontended `Mutex` acquire and release)
 - 1 cheap bit operation(to get modulo)
-- 1 get from queue-shard list by index
+- 1 get from queue(shard) list by index

 ## Complex example